Drottnar: History

 The band was originally formed under the name Vitality in 1996 by four Lind siblings: vocalist Sven-Erik Lind, guitarist-keyboardist Karl Fredrik Lind, drummer Glenn-David Lind, and bassist Bjarne Peder Lind.
 They recorded their first two demos at X-Ray Studios.
 The first one, titled Doom of Antichrist, was released in May 1996.

 In 1998, the name was changed to Drottnar and a demo titled A White Realm was recorded in September.

 In 2000, the band released their demos together as an album titled Spiritual Battle.
 It was published by UK based label Plankton Records.
 The demos were remastered for the album, and Spiritual Battle was well received by Cross Rhythms Magazine.

 A year later, Drottnar entered the studio of Black Woods Productions and recorded a song called "Trellebaand Maa Briste" for the Swedish label Endtime Productions' compilation album In the Shadow of Death.

 The band changed its image a bit and used more militant elements such as gas masks as part of its live shows.
 In 2003, Drottnar recorded an EP titled Anamorphosis on the Norwegian label Momentum Scandinavia.
 The EP was limited to 850 copies, and contains an intro and three songs with violins on the intro and other parts.
 Bass player Bjarne Peder Lind left the band before the album was recorded.
 Drottnar was joined by guitarist Bengt Olsson and bassist Håvar Wormdahl.

 In 2005, the band was signed to Endtime Productions, and entered Subsonic Studios to record new material.
 Some elements such as trumpet were recorded in Ostrava, Czech Republic by Jan-Espen S. Schildmann.
 In April 2006, the band released an album titled Welterwerk.
 A 7-inch vinyl single titled Ad Hoc Revolt was also released for promotional purposes.
 Around the time of the album's release, the band began using early 20th century military regalia as part of their image.

 Drottnar has performed with bands such as Grimfist and Extol.
 The band played a short tour in the U.S. in summer 2008, performing at the Cornerstone Festival.

-On February 1, 2009, the band announced that it was recording a new album.
+On 1 February 2009 the band announced that it was recording a new album.
 The next day, Drottnar announced the departure of guitarist Bengt Olsson.
-However, later that year, on August 12, the band announced that Olsson had rejoined Drottnar.
+However, later that year, on 12 August, the band announced that Olsson had rejoined Drottnar.
 Recording continued for the next few years.
-A single from the album, "Lucid Stratum", was released on November 8, 2011.
-On October 13, 2012, the band released the new album, entitled Stratum, in digital format, as well as a music video for the song "We March".
+A single from the album, "Lucid Stratum", was released on 8 November 2011.
+On 13 October 2012 the band released the new album, entitled Stratum, in digital format, as well as a music video for the song "We March".
 In 2017 the band released the first of a trio of EPs, Monolith I, followed by Monolith II and Monolith III in 2018.
 All three have met with very positive praise from fans, showcasing a more raw, even more experimental sound than previous material.